ManasR10/CITS4407-Assignment-2/README.md

 ## Project Overview

-This submission solves the "Board Games or Bored Games" assignment using the BoardGameGeek dataset from Kaggle.
-It features a shell-based data processing and analytics pipeline for:
+The data used in this submission is the BoardGameGeek dataset from Kaggle to resolve the assignment “Board Games or Bored Games.”
+There is a shell-based way to process and analyze data in the pipeline.

-- Data quality checking (`empty_cells.sh`)
+- Data quality checking (`empty_cells`)
-- Data cleaning and normalization (`preprocess.sh`)
+- Data cleaning and normalization (`preprocess`)
-- Automated analytics (popularity/correlation via `analysis.sh`)
+- Automated analytics (popularity/correlation via `analysis`)

-All scripts use only Unix tools and follow best practices taught in CITS4407 lectures.

 ---